-Maybe you’ve read our articles such as ‘Top 10 Things to Look For in a Digital Marketing Agency‘ or ‘Should You Hire a Digital Agency or In-House Staff‘, but still weren’t sure how to get started in the process of hiring a team for you digital marketing efforts.
+Maybe you’ve read our article ‘Top 10 Things to Look For in a Digital Marketing Agency‘, but still weren’t sure how to get started in the process of hiring a team for your digital marketing efforts.
 No worries.
 Dan Golden sat down with Tim Clarke from Clutch to talk all about the process of finding the right digital marketing agency.
 These are the key takeaways, but you can always read the entire article on the Clutch website.

 You can find a lot of advice online about what to look for in a digital marketing agency.
 For instance, you want to make sure they have expertise in your industry, and have run successful campaigns for brands like yours.
 They have to have a strong creative team, and be a good cultural fit for your company.